 Car Rental Germany

-There are several good reasons to choose Germany as the place to rent a car for a tour of Europe.
-First, and perhaps most important, for the past several decalees Germany's rental car rates have consistently been the lowest of any European country.
-In 2019, a midsize sedan could be rented for a week for a little as $170, including the 19% value added tax.
-France, Austria, Holland, Belgium and especially Switzerland and Italy are substantially higher.
+For several years, car rental rates in Germany have consistently been the lowest of any European country.
+In 2019, a midsize sedan could be rented for a week for a little as $160, including the 19% value added tax.
+France, Austria, Holland, Belgium, and especially Switzerland and Italy, are substantially higher.

 Car Rental Germany